 In Puntarenas, Costa Rica, walk in a cloud forest over suspension bridges or experience Costa Rica’s rich cultural and coffee heritage.
 The country takes eco-responsibility seriously, as more than 25% of the country is made up of protected land.

 On the last port of call before passing through the magnificent Panama Canal, spend a day in Colon, Panama, where you can visit world-renowned architect Frank Gehry’s Biomuseo, then hear all about the world’s greatest engineering feat on a guided tour of the Old Canal Zone.
+You’ll also have the opportunity to taste authentic Panamanian cuisine.

 In port in Cartagena, Colombia, explore the stunning Old Town, a UNESCO World Heritage Site.
 Visit the National Aviary to see over 1,900 species of birds, then make a sweet stop at a Chocolate Museum.